Nkhotakota Solar Power Station: Overview

 The power station is a joint venture between Phanes Group, an independent solar energy investor and developer based in Dubai, United Arab Emirates and responsAbility Renewable Energy Holding (rAREH), a renewable energy investor based in Nairobi, Kenya.
-Together, they are expected to form a special purpose vehicle company (which we shall refer to as Nkhotakota Solar), which will develop, design, finance, construct and operate the power station.
+Together, they are expected to form a special purpose vehicle company (referred to here as Nkhotakota Solar), which will develop, design, finance, construct and operate the power station.
 The power generated is expected to be purchased by the Malawian public electric utility company, Electricity Supply Corporation of Malawi (Escom), in accordance with a 20-year power purchase agreement.

 Starting with installed capacity of 21 megawatts, the power station, which will be built in phases is expected to be expanded to capacity of 37 megawatts in the second phase.
-It is estimated that Nkhotakota Solar Power Station will supply 7 GigaWattHours (GWh) of energy annually, enough to supply 200,000 Malawian homes.
+It is estimated that Nkhotakota Solar Power Station will supply 7 gigawatt-hours (GWh) of energy annually, enough to supply 200,000 Malawian homes.